Process Blocked Images Efficiently Using Partial Images or Lower Resolutions

 bq = apply(bim, ... @(bs)~imbinarize(rgb2gray(bs.Data),thresh)); bigimageshow(bq,CDataMapping="scaled");

 If you have the Parallel Computing Toolbox installed, then you can distribute the processing across multiple workers to accelerate the processing.
 To try processing the image in parallel, set the

 runInParallel variable to

-runInParallel = false; if runInParallel % Open a pool p = gcp; % Ensure workers are on the same folder as the file to be able to % access it using just the relative path sourceDir = fileparts(which('tumor_091R.tif')); spmd cd(sourceDir) end % Run in parallel bq = apply(bim, ... @(bs)~imbinarize(rgb2gray(bs.Data),thresh),'UseParallel',true); end
+runInParallel = false; if runInParallel % Location for output, which should be accessible on the client and all % workers and should be empty outDir = tempname; % Open a pool p = gcp; % Ensure workers are on the same folder as the file to be able to % access it using just the relative path sourceDir = fileparts(which("tumor_091R.tif")); spmd cd(sourceDir) end % Run in parallel bq = apply(bim, ... @(bs)~imbinarize(rgb2gray(bs.Data),thresh),UseParallel=true, ...
+OutputLocation=outDir); end